History of Formula One: 1961

 Throughout the 1950s and 1960s, the Formula One World Championship was merely the tip of the iceberg when it came to races run to Formula One regulations.
 The total number of races run to Formula One regulations remained about the same as it had been before the introduction of the World Championship.
-Many famous races, such as the Pau and Syracuse Grands Prix, the BRDC International Trophy, the Race of Champions and the Oulton Park Gold Cup, were not part of the World Championship, but nonetheless continued to draw the top drivers and teams to compete.
+Many famous races, such as the Pau and Syracuse Grands Prix, the BRDC International Trophy, the Race of Champions and the Oulton Park Gold Cup, were not part of the World Championship, but nonetheless continued to draw top drivers and teams to compete for prize money and fame.

 Anglophone drivers and 1.5-litre engines (1962–1967)

 See 1962 season, 1963 season, 1964 season, 1965 season, 1966 season and 1967 season.